-If you have a toddler, you’re treated to daily workouts: running after them, squatting to lift them up, bending back over to put them down, using your back muscles to support them when they’re doing their own version of walking.
+If you have a toddler, you’re treated to daily workouts — running after them, squatting to lift them up, bending back over to put them down, and using your back muscles to support them when they’re doing their own version of walking.

-Balance is essential for young children to learn how to walk and develop other physical skills.
-But it’s not a given — it’s a learned skill that requires both physical and mental effort.
+Balance is essential for young children to learn how to walk and develop other important physical skills.
+But it’s not a given — balance is a learned skill that requires both physical and mental effort.

-With proper balance games for toddlers, you can encourage their overall physical development (and both have fun doing it!)
+With these effective balance games for toddlers, you can encourage their overall physical development (and both have fun doing it!)

 1. Standing on One Foot

 Eventually, your toddler won’t even need the wall.
-Challenge each other to see who can stand on one foot the longest — winner gets ice cream!
+Challenge each other to see who can stand on one foot the longest — the winner gets a treat!

 2. Ladder Bridge